 Most doctors recommend that children obtain only eight to 20 percent of their calories from empty calorie sources.
 Adults and children can improve overall health and decrease empty calorie intake by limiting portion sizes and eating high-nutrient foods throughout the day.
 Keep in mind that beverages can be a source of empty calories, too.
 Avoid beverages with added sugars and choose water most of the time.

 All good dietary guidelines encourage eating a diet of nutrient-dense foods while avoiding foods that contain sugar, refined carbohydrates, fats and salt.
 A plate of colourful vegetables and proteins instead of plate full of processed equivalents is the simplest way to ensure you are not eating empty calories.

-If you’re after something healthy, low fat and natural which counts towards your 5 a day, why not try these yummy snacks from our range:
+If you’re after something healthy, low fat and natural which counts towards your 5 a day, then buy a TREK bar today!
+Checkout some of our range below: